Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation

-We propose a method for fine-tuning pretrained models using unsupervised Wikipedia data.
-To create data for this intermediate fine-tuning, we assume knowledge of characteristics of the target dataset such as the average length of input documents, the average summary length and the general bin of whether the summaries desired are very abstractive or very extractive.
-Such specifications are necessary a priori so that the summarization problem is not underconstrained \cite{kryscinski-etal-2019-neural}.
-Assume that we want a summary of M sentences from source documents of N sentences on average.
-Assume that we know approximately how well an oracle extractive model performs on the target dataset, as defined as bins of extractive oracle ROUGE scores ranging from extremely abstractive (ROUGE oracle 10-30), more abstractive (ROUGE oracle 20-30), more extractive (ROUGE oracle 30-50), and extremely extractive (ROUGE oracle 40-60).
-We then iterate the following procedure on all Wikipedia articles available in a Wikipedia dump: We remove the first M sentences from the Wikipedia article for use as a summary.
-Then, we select the M sentences in the remaining article with the highest individual ROUGE scores against the pseudo summary and calculate the ROUGE score between those M sentences joint and the pseudo summary, which amounts to a greedy upper bound of the performance of an extractive model on this example.
+\textbf{WikiTransfer Intermediate Fine-tuning:} We propose a method for fine-tuning pretrained models using unsupervised Wikipedia data.
+We create dataset-specific unsupervised data for this intermediate fine-tuning, by making use of characteristics of the target dataset such as the average length of input documents, the average summary length, and the general bin of whether the summaries desired are very abstractive or very extractive, as discussed above.
+Assume that we want a summary of M sentences from source documents of N sentences on average, and that we know approximately how extractive the summaries are in the target dataset, as defined as the upper bound ROUGE \citep{lin-2004-rouge} performance of an extractive model, the extractive oracle, on that dataset.
+We bin the level of extraction of the target summaries into extremely abstractive (ROUGE oracle 10-30), more abstractive (ROUGE oracle 20-30), more extractive (ROUGE oracle 30-50), and extremely extractive (ROUGE oracle 40-60).
+We then iterate the following procedure on all Wikipedia articles available in a Wikipedia dump: We remove the first M sentences from the Wikipedia article for use as a summary and the following N sentences for use as a source document.
+Then, we want to check whether this pseudo data point matches the level of extraction of the target dataset.
+We select the M sentences in the pseudo source document with the highest individual ROUGE scores against the pseudo summary and calculate the ROUGE score between those M sentences concatenated and the pseudo summary, which amounts to a greedy upper bound of the performance of an extractive model on this example.